-The main issue I noticed when using Dual WAN in load balancing mode is occasionally slow page loading time, failing to load assets or not loading at all.
+The main issue I noticed when using Dual WAN in load balancing mode is occasionally slow page loading time, failing to load assets, switching between modems at inappropriate times or not loading at all.
 To work around this issue you can either specify a route for every single device that connects to your router (a lot of hassle!) or use the following work around that forces all devices to use one of the connections.

 The basis of this guide is to force all traffic onto either the Primary or secondary WAN by using routing rules.
 This guide is by no means a final solution and can be adapted in multiple ways.

 In my scenario I only want a few devices to connect to the secondary ISP.
 All my home smart devices and non essential devices will be forced to use the primary ISP preventing them using the bandwidth of my main computer and other important devices which will exclusively use the secondary ISP that I have connected to LAN port 2 of my Asus AC68U.

 Stage 1 – DHCP setup and manually assigned IP

 - Go to the LAN page on your Asus admin Dashboard.